LGN520/farreach-public/docs/netreach-v4-lsm.md

 				* hot_threshold = 10, sampling ratio = 0.5, clean period = 1s -> 22% cache hit rate -> still imbalance
 				* hot_threshold = 10, sampling ratio = 0.5, clean period = 5s -> 13% cache hit rate -> still imbalance
 				* hot_threshold = 10, sampling ratio = 0.5, first period = 1s, clean period = 5s -> 31% cache hit rate -> better but still limited improvement
++ Code change
+	* Use PUTREQ instead of GETREQ to implement WARMUPREQ
+		- Issue: server cannot receive packet due to wrong hdrlen
+			+ Reason: default function of add_or_remove_header_tbl is remove_all
+			+ Solution: change ptf configure script to add value header for WARMUPREQ
+		- Issue: duplicate cache population reported by same server or two different servers
+			+ After checking controller and server, they do not report the anomaly -> switchos issue
+			+ Reason: tcp socket uses shallow copy for send buffer; even set NODELAY, tcp cannot send packet immediately;
+				- For pkt i w/ value A, if tcp shallow-copies the userspace buf w/o sending out immediately, the next pkt i+1 w/ value B will overwrite the userspace buf, which trigger duplicate content
+			+ Solution: we use UDP + timeout-and-retry to implement reliable and low-latency channel for cache population/eviction -> SUCCESS
+			+ TODO: Replace TCP w/ UDP + timeout-and-retry for snapshot
+	* Use MAT to configure hot threshold instead of repeat re-compilation
+	* Issue: loader cannot write keys into correct databases -> GETREQ_POP may not trigger cache population due to stat=false
+		- Multiple servers cause this issue
+			- 10M records + 1 server -> no such issue
+			- 100M records + 32 servers -> w/ issue
+			- 10M records + 32 servers -> w/ issue
+			- 10K records + 2 servers -> w/ issue
+			- Reason: we uniformly split loading workload for different servers yet not based on partition strategy
+				+ E.g., key 1 is stored in worker0 in loading phase, while another worker answers its query in transaction phase
+		- Try software crc32 to see whether it is equivalent with Tofino -> SUCCESS
+		- Deprecated: Update split_workload to split workload based on crc32 result -> hash each key to split workload by a single thread of split_workload is too slow
+		- Solution: in loader, each thread hashes keys to find target dbs, then store them into corresponding db
+			- 10M records + 32 servers -> SUCCESS

 ## Run